How to Become a Social Media Influencer: 6 Easy Steps to Followby: Dustin Hawley | Monday December 23, 2019

 Remember that hashtags having high search volumes aren’t necessarily good for you.
 Because high search volumes imply high competition too.
 So the chances of your post being discovered using those hashtags are bleak.

 Instead, choose hashtags that have decent search volumes that maximizes your chances of appearing in the top posts.
 Ideally, use a combination of hashtags varying in search volumes from above 10,000 to 1 million.
 But definitely, not more than a million.

 For example, here's a post by an influencer who used the hashtag #adventurecouple.
 This at the time was the top post for this hashtag, having search volumes of more than 44,000.

 When it comes down to it, social media is all about people, how you can connect with them, and how you engage with them.
-Engagement is absolutely essential to help you become a social media influencer.
+Engagement is essential to help you become a social media influencer.
 When someone comments on your content, make sure that you reply to them, and reply genuinely.
 Also, return the favor by liking and commenting on their content.
 People connect with those who reciprocate engagement on social media, and this is the first and most simple social hack to achieve follower growth.

 Need assistance boosting your social engagement?
 Our influencer marketing agency caters to all of our clients’ needs, we aren’t simply an influencer marketing company.
 Reach out to us about creating your custom strategy!